Kubalak/ATM_Simulator/README.md

 # ATM_Simulator
 Atm simulator project repository.

+# Changelog v1.0.1
+Minor bugfixes and upgrades.<br>
+Slight changes in `StateManager` class - added new states for withdraw failure.<br>
+Documentation changes.

 # Changelog v1.0
 Fixed known issues in `UserManager` class.
-When loading file confirm dialog is shown to confirm operation if exisiting users are found.<br>
+When loading file confirm dialog is shown to confirm operation if existing users are found.<br>
 While loading file existing configuration is deleted.<br>
 When exiting confirm dialog is shown whether to save file or not.<br>
 Minor sounds tweaks.<br>